Why Self-Care Matters: Top 3 Tips for Enhancing Your Wellness

 Listen to the full podcast episode here.

-A Life of Balance: Ayurvedic Lifestyle Medicine
+A Life of Balance: Ayurvedic Lifestyle Medicine, An Ayurveda Online Course

 If you want to learn more about leading a balanced life with guidance from Ayurveda & Yoga, check out my Life of Balance course.
 The holistic health system of Ayurveda has expert advice when it comes to self-care and I want to share it with you!
 You’ll get to sample Ayurveda-inspired self-care practices and herbal products, and new plant-forward recipes with plenty of peer and practitioner support from yours truly.
-Anyone is welcome to join: whether you’re new to Ayurveda or if you’re experienced.
+Anyone is welcome to join: whether you’re new to Ayurveda or you’re experienced.

 Here’s to your mind-body-spirit health.